mbhutani4/mbhutani4.github.io/2021/public/projects/fundmanagement/readme.md

 ### Semi-Structured Interviews

 Remote and face-to-face interviews were conducted with users with different expertise to know about the issues and problems encountered while using the existing process.
-The interviews were semi-structured with basic questions about the daily usage and thier overall experience while working.
+The interviews were semi-structured with basic questions about the daily usage and their overall experience while working.
 I also analysed the existing process to experience the usability and design issues.

 ## THE APPLICATION